 Click Save and after that, your sub-query should look like this:

-The next piece of information you are going to show in the Sales Quote document will be all Opportunity Contacts Roles that are relevant for closing a deal.
+The next piece of information you are going to show in the Sales Quote document will be all Opportunity Contact Roles that are relevant to closing a deal.
 To get that, similar to the OpportunityLineItems sub-query, you will build a new subquery:

-The template that you will be using also requires the Account object.
-There are two ways to get the required record.
+The template that you will be using also requires the Account Object.
+There are two ways to get the needed record.
 You can get it directly over the Opportunity record by adding its fields to the query, or you can get it as a standalone record using the Opportunity record's AccountId field as a filter.

-Now you have a variable that holds the Account's ID related to the Opportunity record for which the document is going to be generated.
+Now you have a variable that holds the Account's ID related to the Opportunity record from which the document is generated.

-The next step is creating the query that gets the Account record.
+The next step is to create the query that fetches the Account record.

-Note: You won’t be able to select such compound fields as Address or Geolocation in Query Builder.
-But this does not mean that the fields that are included in the compound field are forbidden.
-For example, BillingAddress will not be provided as an option on the Account object, but BillingStreet, BillingCity, and the others are.
+You won’t be able to select such compound fields as Address or Geolocation in Query Builder.
+However, it does not mean that the fields that are included in the compound field are forbidden.
+For example, BillingAddress will not be provided as an option on the Account Object, but BillingStreet, BillingCity, and the others are.

 Save the query, after which it should look exactly like this:

-The next step is creating the query that gets the Organization record.
+The next step is to create the query that gets the Organization record.

 Save the query, it now looks like this:

-Now, you are going to have information about the User who owns Opportunity (let's call him Sales Agent).
+Now, you will have information about the User who owns Opportunity (let's call him Sales Agent).
 For that, you first have to get the Owner's ID from the Opportunity record and save it into a Variable:

-Then you have to add one more query on the User object.
+Then you need to add one more query on the "User" Object.

 Supported characters are the Latin letters in upper and lower cases and digits from 0 to 9 are included.